 - Ample training opportunities

 - LGPS, access to life assurance, a cycle2work scheme, 15 weeks’ fully paid maternity, adoption and shared parental leave, paternity pay of two weeks…and plenty more

 - Voluntary benefits designed to suit your lifestyle – from discounts on retail and socialising, to health & wellbeing, travel and technology

 - Access to our Employee Network Groups, which represent every strand of diversity and allow colleagues to connect and learn from each other on an open, inclusive platform

 You’ll be joining a network of 55,000 experienced, innovative and dedicated individuals across multiple disciplines and sectors.
 There are countless opportunities to learn new skills and develop in your career, and we’ll provide the support you need to do just that.
 Our purpose is to create a better outcome for you.

 What we hope you’ll do next:

-Choose ‘Apply now’ to fill out our short application, so that we can find out more about you.
+‘Apply now’ to fill out our short application.

 To view our Covid-19 and process adjustments information, please visit the Capita Careers site.